MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/deploy-a-windows-10-image-using-mdt.md

 Setting up MDT for multicast is straightforward.
 You enable multicast on the deployment share, and MDT takes care of the rest.

+On **MDT01**:

-1. On MDT01, right-click the **MDT Production** deployment share folder and select **Properties**.
+1. In the Deployment Workbench, right-click the **MDT Production** deployment share folder and select **Properties**.
-2. In the **General** tab, select the **Enable multicast for this deployment share (requires Windows Server 2008 R2 Windows Deployment Services)** check box, and click **OK**.
+2. On the **General** tab, select the **Enable multicast for this deployment share (requires Windows Server 2008 R2 Windows Deployment Services)** check box, and click **OK**.
 3. Right-click the **MDT Production** deployment share folder and select **Update Deployment Share**.
 4. After updating the deployment share, use the Windows Deployment Services console to, verify that the multicast namespace was created.

 ![figure 13](../images/mdt-07-fig15.png)

-Figure 13.
 The newly created multicast namespace.

-## <a href="" id="sec10"></a>Use offline media to deploy Windows 10
+## Use offline media to deploy Windows 10

 In addition to network-based deployments, MDT supports the use of offline media-based deployments of Windows 10.
-You can very easily generate an offline version of your deployment share - either the full deployment share or a subset of it - by the use of selection profiles.
+You can very easily generate an offline version of your deployment share - either the full deployment share or a subset of it - through the use of selection profiles.
 The generated offline media can be burned to a DVD or copied to a USB stick for deployment.

 Offline media are useful not only when you do not have network connectivity to the deployment share, but also when you have limited connection to the deployment share and do not want to copy 5 GB of data over the wire.
 Offline media can still join the domain, but you save the transfer of operating system images, drivers, and applications over the wire.

 ### Create the offline media selection profile

 To filter what is being added to the media, you create a selection profile.
 When creating selection profiles, you quickly realize the benefits of having created a good logical folder structure in the Deployment Workbench.

+On **MDT01**:

-1. On MDT01, using Deployment Workbench, in the **MDT Production / Advanced Configuration** node, right-click **Selection Profile**, and select **New Selection Profile**.
+1. In the Deployment Workbench, under the **MDT Production / Advanced Configuration** node, right-click **Selection Profiles**, and select **New Selection Profile**.
 2. Use the following settings for the New Selection Profile Wizard:
     1. General Settings
         -   Selection profile name: Windows 10 Offline Media